pgroenbaek/budgie-webcam-applet/README.md

 ## Contributing

 Contributions of all kinds are welcome.
+These could be bug fixes, documentation improvements, new features, or suggestions.

 This project uses a pull request workflow with squash merges to keep history for the `master` branch clean.